Radinax/React-Personal-Blog-Gatsby/src/pages/7-Redux/index.md

 ![code](redux-overview-3.png)

-Spread operator is commonly used and its more elegant than Object.assign, which is one of the most common alternatives.
+Spread operator is commonly used and it's more elegant than Object.assign, which is one of the most common alternatives.

 To organize our reducers we generally have a rootReducer where we import all our reducers into that file and then we import that rootReducer into our store.

 ### react-redux important functions

-Redux on can be used with React or with Vanilla Javascript, this post is focusing more on React so there are several things I'm not talking about like subscribe, dispatch, getState, since we will take on a more practical look we will focus instead on what we be using more often and its a source of confusion by many people learning Redux for the first time.
+Redux on can be used with React or with Vanilla Javascript, this post is focusing more on React so there are several things I'm not talking about like subscribe, dispatch, getState, since we will take on a more practical look we will focus instead on what we be using more often and it's a source of confusion by many people learning Redux for the first time.

 - **mapStateToProps**: You use this inside a component or page and make it read a specific part of the store's state as props.
 - **mapDispatchToProps**: You use this to dispatch action creators, you import the AC inside the component and then use mapDispatchToProps to use it as props.